munkm/caskmodels/Meeting-Notes.md

   * Added concrete, inner steel liner, lid, shield plug.
   * Kelly gave some great rhyming tips.
 * Still to do:
-  * Bottom weldment (this is unbiquitous in the input), air inlets and air outlets.
+  * Bottom weldment (this is ubiquitous in the input), air inlets and air outlets.
   * Tentatively garrett thinks he can finish the model NEXT WEEK.
   * Put 'special files' in secret repo.

-### Meeting 2015/07/12
+### Meeting 2015/07/13
 Attendees: Garrett, Madicken

 Main Notes: